OCNS/CompNeuroCookBook/source/index.md

 (landing)=
-# Welcome to the INCF/OCNS Software Development Guidelines
+# Welcome to the INCF/OCNS Comp Neuro cook book

-This documentation aims to summarise current best practices in software development for reference by the computational neuroscience community.
-It will include lists of suggestions that tools should follow, along with review templates that users and developers may use to check their tools against.
+This is a location for the computational neuroscience community to share commonly used methods/code snippets with each other.
+They do not have to be, but may be, simulator specific.
+Anything that you use often that you think others may also find useful can go here.

 This resource is maintained by the INCF/OCNS [Software Working Group (WG)](https://ocns.github.io/SoftwareWG/).
 You can learn more about the working group and our activities on our website at https://ocns.github.io/SoftwareWG/.